hunx/htmlCleaner/README.md

 **Last little bit**

-The original HTMLawed is avaialble through Dual licensed with
+The original htmLawed is avaialble through Dual licensed with
 <a href="http://www.gnu.org/licenses/lgpl.html">LGPL 3</a> and
 <a href="http://www.gnu.org/licenses/gpl-2.0.html">GPL 2</a> or later, and so is this.

+The original htmLawed is copyrighted by Santosh Patnaik, MD, PhD.